semiwaker/TTGraph/README.md

-# TGraph README
+# TTGraph README

-TGraph is:
+TTGraph is:

 + A container or database for many different data, which cross-reference each other, forming a graph-like data structure.
 + **Typed graph:** A collection of multiple types of nodes.
 Each node hold some private data, and some pointers/edges/references to other nodes.
 + **Transactional graph:** All operations on the graph are organized by transaction, which means an atomic group of operation is applied at the same time.

-TGraph provides:
+TTGraph provides:

 + A convinient container for different types of data, which provides some useful methods to deal with types.
 + A data struct to maintain the connection between nodes.
-TGraph create a reflection for all types to track the connection between nodes, named as *link*.
+TTGraph create a reflection for all types to track the connection between nodes, named as *link*.
 This allows some fancy operations, such as redirect links and maintain bidirectional links.
 + A clean interface to help get rid of some annoying compile errors.
 The design of transaction tries to prevent having a non-mutable reference and a mutable reference of the same object at the same time, and tries not to get into a maze of lifetimes.
-+ TGraph is originally designed as an Intermediate Representation system for compilers, but its potential is not limited.
++ TTGraph is originally designed as an Intermediate Representation system for compilers, but its potential is not limited.

-TGraph does **not** currently provides, but may be improved in the future:
+TTGraph does **not** currently provides, but may be improved in the future:

 + Very high performance.
-Though TGraph operations are relatively cheap (mostly O(log(n))), it is not a high performance database.
+Though TTGraph operations are relatively cheap (mostly O(log(n))), it is not a high performance database.
 + Very large capacity.
 All data are stored in memory.

 ## Motivational Example

 ### Typed Node Declaration

-Assume there are a few factories, workers and products, the following example use TGraph to maintain their data.
+Assume there are a few factories, workers and products, the following example use TTGraph to maintain their data.

 ```rust
 use tgraph::*;